gcclinux/fullstacklearning/TEACHING.md

 ![REST API](notes/rest-api.png)

-[Intro Music] REST API is most popular method of communication between clients and servers.
+REST API is most popular method of communication between clients and servers.
 And actually both REST API and the GraphQL in most cases work over HTTPS.
 REST is not a protocol.
 It is an architectural style.
 And

 this style defines actually a set of rules that developers should follow while creating API.
 REST stands for Representational State Transfer.
 And API stands for Application Programming Interface.
 And basically, with help of REST API,